Garden fence etiquette – who gets the “good” side?

 Date: 9th Jan 2019

 We're often called for fencing quotes to help customers create a dog-friendly garden.
-If you’re considering installing dog-proof fencing in your garden, you might be wondering:
+If you’re considering installing a dog-proof fence in your garden, you might be wondering:

 If so, we suggest you take these considerations into account when making your plans.